Skip to main content Skip to secondary navigation

 Main content start

-Universities present lifestyle challenges due distance from families and familiar medical care (even if only a few miles), changes in physical activity level, dining in a cafeteria, exposure to alcohol, and changes in friends and relationships.
+Universities present lifestyle challenges due to distance from families and familiar medical care (even if only a few miles), changes in physical activity level, dining in a cafeteria, exposure to alcohol, and changes in friends and relationships.
 You may have considered many of these factors already, but if you have not you may begin to think about how these will affect your health.
 There may be additional challenges with managing your diet and activity level with your busy schedule.

-Additional information on Nutrition, Body Image and Disordered Eating
+Additional information on Nutrition, Body Image and Disordered Eating can be found here

 In addition, there is an Eating Disorders Specialty Clinic at Vaden which provides medical assessments and ongoing monitoring and support for eating disorders and related health issues.
 It is staffed by physicians and dietitians from Lucile Packard Children’s Hospital at Stanford.
 Our specialist is Cynthia Kapphahn, M.D.
 This specialty clinic is especially helpful for students who need regular ongoing support.

-Medical appointments
+Medical Appointments

 Medications